 During the fourth quarter of 2007, CompX prepaid TFMC approximately \$2.6 million of the consolidated promissory note.
-At December 31, 2007, approximately \$50.0 million principal amount remained outstanding under the promissory note.
+TFMC recognized approximately \$0.5 million of interest income from this note in 2007.

 Sale of Shares of TIMET Common Stock to Valhi.
 On October 11, 2007, we entered into a stock purchase agreement with Valhi.
 Pursuant to the agreement, we sold to Valhi 800,000 shares of TIMET common stock for a cash purchase price of \$33.50 per share and an aggregate purchase price of \$26.8 million.
 The sales price was equal to the closing sales price per share for TIMET common stock at the close of business on October 10, 2007, which was higher than the average of closing sales prices for TIMET common stock over the thirty days ending on October 10, 2007.
 Our independent directors approved the sale.